Nate Green (author)

 Nate Green is an American author, writer, marketing strategist and fitness expert.
 His articles have been featured in Men’s Health, Men's Fitness, on Livestrong.com, and Tim Ferriss's blog.

 Career

 In 2004 at the age of 19, Green emailed Lou Schuler, former fitness director of Men's Health magazine.
 Green told Schuler he wanted his job and asked for advice on writing and publishing.
-Schuler became Green's first of many mentors who helped Green along in his career.

 After working as a personal trainer, Green began to focus more on writing and in 2006, Green created his blog, The Nate Green Experience.
 Green later became a contributing editor to T-Nation.
 He left his position with T-Nation in 2010 and joined Precision Nutrition where he works as a writer and marketing strategist.

 In 2010, Green also helped author Tim Ferriss with research for his book The 4-Hour Body.

 Author

 In 2008, at the age of 23, Avery Publishing released Green's first book, Built For Show, a fitness and nutrition book for men.
 Green is also the author of the ebook The Hero Handbook, and Bigger, Smaller, Bigger.
 He co-authored Experiments in Intermittent Fasting with Dr. John Berardi and Dr. Krista Scott Dixon in 2012.